Evaluation Methodologies in Software Protection Research

-This limited exploration of multi-layered/combined SPs in research may not fully capture the complexity of protections deployed in real-world applications, which often utilize a combination of techniques. \item \textbf{Evaluations with no analysis method} In the goodware obfuscation category, all too many papers (even in the A*/A publication venues) lack an evaluation by means of analysis methods from an attacker's toolbox, meaning that they do not evaluate real-world potency or resilience at all. \item \textbf{Evaluations with just a single analysis method:} Still in the goodware obfuscation category, but only in the B, C, and lower rated publication venues, even the papers that do evaluate the proposed SPs with analysis methods, still heavily lean towards using a single analysis method for evaluation.
+This limited exploration of multi-layered/combined SPs in research may not fully capture the complexity of protections deployed in real-world applications, which often utilize a combination of techniques. \item \textbf{Evaluations with no analysis method} In the goodware obfuscation category, too many papers (even in A*/A venues) lack an evaluation with analysis methods from an attacker's toolbox, meaning they do not evaluate real-world potency and resilience. \item \textbf{Evaluations with just a single analysis method:} Still in the goodware obfuscation category, but only in the B, C, and lower-rated publication venues, even the papers that do evaluate the proposed SPs with analysis methods, still heavily lean towards using a single analysis method for evaluation.
 This measurement methodology sharply contrasts with real-world scenarios, where attackers typically employ a multitude of analysis methods in various combinations to undo, bypass, and work-around protections.
 It also implies that either potency or resilience is evaluated, but not both. \item \textbf{Lack of specificity in experimental setups:} All too many papers, especially in lower-rated publication venues, do not specify which versions and configurations of protection tools, analysis tools, and build tools were used. \end{itemize}